carrliitos/carrliitos.github.io/_pages/about.md

 to apply advanced knowledge in Artificial Intelligence, Big Data, and Computer Engineering to drive innovation in data analysis and software development.

-Post-graduation, I aim to leverage these skills to drive tangible impacts in the field of informatics and pursue a PhD in Computer Science, with a focus on advancing big data analytics and AI, contributing to the continued evolution of the field.
+After my master's, I aim to leverage these skills to drive tangible impacts in the field of informatics and pursue a PhD in Computer Science and contribute to the continued evolution of the field.